CGCookie/retopoflow/docs/v4/general.md

 Entering a Retopoflow tool will adjust Blender's settings for:
 - The selection mode
-- The retopology overlay
 - Snapping
 - Auto-merging vertices
+- The retopology overlay
+- Fading inactive geometry
+- Object wireframes (for seeing the result of modifiers)

 Switching out of a Retopoflow tool will restore all of your previous settings.
+You can enable or disable any of these automatic behaviors in Retopoflow's preferences.

 ## Terminology